 Her career started in the field of make up, working for DDT sfx in the films Agora, by Alejandro Amenábar (2009) and Broken Embraces, by Pedro Almodóvar (2009).
 She graduated in Fine Arts at the University of Barcelona after an Erasmus studying Costume Design and Making in Nottingham Trent University and worked as a makeup artist and costume designer as well as teaching sculpture as an Associate Professor at the University of Barcelona.

 Sònia moved to Scotland in 2015, where she started her career as a storyteller, puppeteer and performer as well as puppet and costume designer and maker.
-Since then, she has worked, been commissioned and collaborated with artists and companies like the National Theatre of Scotland, Puppet Animation Scotland, Edinburgh Children’s Festival, Vision Mechanics, Gavin Glover, Theatre Gu Leòr, Cutting Edge, the Amsterdam Storytelling Festival and the Federation for European Storytelling, amongst others.
+Since then, she has worked, been commissioned and collaborated with artists and companies like the National Theatre of Qatar, the National Theatre of Scotland, Puppet Animation Scotland, Edinburgh Children’s Festival, Vision Mechanics, Gavin Glover, Theatre Gu Leòr, Cutting Edge, the Amsterdam Storytelling Festival and the Federation for European Storytelling, amongst others.

 You can find more about Sònia Gardés by clicking on the following organisations: